Standard Precautions, Transmission Based, Surgical Asepsis: NCLEX-RN

 - Evaluate infection control precautions implemented by staff members

-- Evaluate whether aseptic technique is performed correctly
+- Evaluate whether the aseptic technique is performed correctly

-Some of the commonly used terms and terminology associated with infection control include those relating to the chain of infection, the modes of transmission of infectious microorganisms, asepsis, types of infection and personal protective equipment.
+Some of the commonly used terms and terminology associated with infection control include those relating to the chain of infection, the modes of transmission of infectious microorganisms, asepsis, types of infection, and personal protective equipment.
+Read more about cleaning, disinfection, and sterilization.

 - Airborne transmission is defined as the mode or means with which a microorganism is moved and transmitted via air and inhaled into the respiratory tract by the susceptible host.
 These infections are found in droplets and dust in the air.
 Airborne precautions are indicated in the presence of a pathogen that is transmitted via the airborne mode of transmission.